 During my last couple of years as a journalist, before I moved to the UK on a PhD scholarship, I was working on a story about racism in New Zealand.
-It is a curious place; two different countries within the same landmass.
+It’s a curious place; two different countries within the same landmass.
 The South Island cities, like Dunedin and Christchurch, are considerably more homogeneous, lily-white and culturally quite insulated, while the northern cities, like Wellington and Auckland, are more cosmopolitan.
 Also, in the northern cities, one quickly grows a foreigner community, comprising of mostly European gap-year backpackers, Asian students, and working expats.
 To someone born in Kolkata and who had lived in Mumbai, two of the largest cities on the planet, the surface comforts of Auckland proved more compelling even than New Zealand’s famed natural beauty.

 During my time there, I found myself trawling through research papers, talking to random people, and comparing diametrically opposed press releases from the New Zealand Greens and New Zealand First, two political parties that are antithetical in their stances about immigration and housing.
 The contrast was surreal.
-While the former made you feel that you were living in a Christian conservative version of Saudi Arabia, and that New Zealand’s treatment of minorities and migrants reflected a cultural racism unparalleled in the civilized world; the latter gave the impression that New Zealand had already turned into Saudi Arabia.
+While the former made you feel that you were living in a Christian conservative version of Saudi Arabia, and that New Zealand’s treatment of minorities and migrants reflected a cultural racism unparalleled in the civilised world; the latter gave the impression that New Zealand had already turned into Saudi Arabia.
 Neither is true, obviously: Kiwis are extremely friendly, and I did not face a single act of racism in my entire half-decade stay.
 (Nor was I, for that matter, ever worried about being stabbed or suicide-bombed while on my last train home from work, a feeling I have since become familiar with).